 For just as the body is one and has many members, and all the members of the body, though many, are one body, so it is with Christ.

 The apostle Paul reminds the church in Corinth that our bodies are made up of different parts and that we need each part to function.
 He compares that to the body of the church and emphasizes that different people have different gifts, and that the church needs them all to function.
 Because no one has the same experience, diversity is a vitality tool.
 The church is strengthened when varieties of perspectives are shared and each person’s place in the body of Christ is celebrated.
 To be diverse, we must first wonder if we lack diversity and strive for ways to bring new, treasured people to our midst.

 All who believed were together and had all things in common; they would sell their possessions and goods and distribute the proceeds to all, as any had need.

 — Acts 2.44-45

-When the earliest converts committed themselves to the apostles’ teachings, the breaking of the bread, and the prayers (Acts 2.42) they strived not to be in competition with one another, but to share amongst themselves so that anyone in need could have his / her needs met.
+When the earliest converts committed themselves to the apostles’ teachings, the breaking of the bread, and the prayers (Acts 2.42) they strived not to be in competition with one another, but to share amongst themselves so that anyone in need could have their needs met.
 Collaboration to build the Beloved Community is sharing resources among congregations and working with external agencies that provide services we do not or cannot.
 Collaboration is embracing God’s generosity in all things and no longer fearing scarcity; there is no need to have the most programs or projects or people when we acknowledge that in our diversity and community embeddedness we may give to all, as any has need.

 When Jesus turned and saw them following, he said to them, “What are you looking for?”
 They said to him, “Rabbi” (which translated means Teacher), “where are you staying?”
 He said to them, “Come and see.”